Shameless Self-promotion Sunday #8

 Here's a pretty old post from the blog archives of Geekery Today; it was written about 15 years ago, in 2008, on the World Wide Web.

-I’m off to the park with vegan barbecue for the renewed Food Not Bombs Las Vegas.
-How about y’all?
-And what did you write about this week?
+What did you all write about this week?
 Leave a link and a short description for your post in the comments.